fmbenhassine/gossed/README.md

 # Use cases

 Now that you've got the idea, time to get your hands dirty!
-We can imagine any program that collects data on a regular interval, write it to the standard output and pipe it out to `ssed`.
+We can imagine any program _in any language_ that collects data on a regular interval, write it to the standard output and pipe it out to `ssed`.
 Here are some ideas:

 * display live Linux system stats (memory, CPU, IO, etc) in a pretty dashboard, just like [web-vmstats](https://github.com/joewalnes/web-vmstats)